aennaki-bs/DMBApp/archival_process.md

 ## Executive Summary

-The Document Management System (DocuVerse) implements a sophisticated ERP archival process that automatically archives completed documents to Microsoft Business Central.
+The Document Management Verse (DMV) implements a sophisticated ERP archival process that automatically archives completed documents to Microsoft Business Central.
 This document provides a detailed analysis of the current implementation, identifies areas for improvement, and proposes enhancements to increase reliability, monitoring, and user experience.

 ## 1. Architecture Overview